merterpam/I-TWEC/README.md

 # Usage

-In order to use this tool, you require [Java Runtime Environment 8](http://www.oracle.com/technetwork/java/javase) and [Apache Tomcat 9.0](https://tomcat.apache.org).
-You can use this tool by using Maven to downlaod the code as dependency or putting the War file into Tomcat:
+In order to use this tool, you require [Java Runtime Environment 8](http://www.oracle.com/technetwork/java/javase), [Apache Tomcat 9.0](https://tomcat.apache.org) and a word embeddings vector model.
+A pre-trained model based on Google News can be found on [word2vec tool]( https://code.google.com/archive/p/word2vec/).

+You can use I-TWEC by using Maven to download the code as a dependency or putting the War file into Tomcat:

+### 1. Cloning

+You can clone the GitHub project and run it on Eclipse/IntelliJ.
+You can modify the static field WordEmbeddingsLoader#wordEmbeddingsPath to set the path of the word embeddings vector model.

 ### 1. Maven